hackysphere/snake-game/README.md

 "database" schema can be found in [docs/db-schema.md](docs/db-schema.md)
 some logging is done to console output through winston, logging level can be changed in `backend/server.js`

-each client also pings your server one time per second (because I didn't do sockets), so make sure that's okay, I guess?
+each client also pings your server once every 7 seconds (because I didn't do sockets), so make sure that's okay, I guess?

 ## installation